 The receiving station shall request retransmission of data fragments for a maximum of 3 attempts.

 It is also possible that the NACK message (#13) is not received by the transmitting station.
-It is for this reason that the NACK message (#13) contains redundancy with three ACK/NACK masks, referencing the previous three sessions.
+It is for this reason that the NACK message (#13) contains redundancy with three ACK/NACK masks, referencing the previous three TDMA frames.

 When the transmitting station does not receive an ACK/NACK, it shall continue as if all the fragments has been acknowledged.
 If there were any errors, then the transmitting station will see this when it receives the next ACK/NACK message.
-If no ACK is received within 3 sessions, then the transmitter shall stop transmitting immediately.
+If no ACK is received within 3 TDMA frames, then the transmitter shall stop transmitting immediately.

+An example of this process is shown in Figure 29.